vcerny01/website/content/about/_index.md

 This is my place on the internet.
 Here I share my thoughts, notes, photos, etc.

-In the February of 2022, I decided to remake my website from scratch to make it more usable for sharing my notes regularly.
-I use the [Hugo](https://gohugo.io/) SSG. ([Repo](https://github.com/vcerny01/website) of my website is available on GitHub)
+In February of 2022, I decided to remake my website from scratch so that I could easily share my notes here.
+I use the [Hugo](https://gohugo.io/) SSG. ([repository](https://github.com/vcerny01/website))

-I don't particularly enjoy doing frontend stuff, but it's still fun doing web dev for myself.
+I don't particularly enjoy doing frontend stuff, but it's fun doing web development for myself.

 ## Legal